 Although the paper towel method is still recommended by some, I don’t endorse it.
 The method can cause the early seedlings to mold before germinating.
 Also, the seeds may actually grow into the fibers of the paper towel, becoming difficult to remove.

-If you want to get ideal germination rates, use our recommended technique.
-This basically involves keeping the temperature warm, moisture levels even, and providing plenty of oxygen.
+If you want to get ideal germination rates, use my recommended technique.
+This basically involves keeping the temperature warm, moisture levels even, and providing plenty of air.

 I hope you found this article useful for saving tomato seeds from your freshly grown tomatoes!
 Completing the circle of life for your tomatoes is a satisfying accomplishment.
 Congratulations, and happy growing!